-- Student services expenses increased \$802 thousand, or 26.5%.
-This increase was primarily a result of certain positions being reclassified from Academic or Institutional support as well as additional expenses related to COVID-19. - Institutional support expenses decreased \$108 thousand, or 2.5% from FY2019.
-Some of the decrease was a result of reclassification of positions and some a result of hiring in the prior year being higher than usual due to overlap in personnel during retirement transitions. - Operation and maintenance of plant expenses increased \$48 thousand, or 2.9% due to increases in compensation.
-There were also some increases to contracted services and supplies, mostly a result of having to adjust the facilities to the pandemic. - Scholarship expense increased, net of scholarship allowances, \$269 thousand, or 13.3% due, in large part, to emergency funds granted to students through the Higher Education Emergency Relief Fund from the CARES Act. - Auxiliary enterprises expenses decreased \$5 thousand, or 15.9%, due to the campus lockdowns and lack of personnel on campus for casual sales.
+- Public service expenses increased by \$70 thousand, or 45.9%, as the Small Business Development Center (SBDC) and other public service programs continued to expand.
+The SBDC program also received additional CARES Act funds in the current year. - Academic support expenses decreased \$23 thousand, or 0.7%.
+There were decreases in supplies, fixed charges and travel primarily related to reduced expenses due to COVID-19 and the campus lockdowns. - Student services expenses decreased \$175 thousand, or 4.6%.
+This decrease was directly related to the decrease in student presence during the pandemic. - Institutional support expenses decreased \$81 thousand, or 1.9% from FY2020.
+Much of this was a result of the pandemic as travel was shut down and various other expenses were curtailed. - Operation and maintenance of plant expenses increased \$241 thousand, or 13.9% due to increases in contracted services and supplies, mostly a result of having to adjust the facilities to the pandemic. - Scholarship expense increased, net of scholarship allowances, \$42 thousand, or 1.8% due, in large part, to emergency funds granted to students through the Higher Education Emergency Relief Fund. - Auxiliary enterprises expenses decreased \$18 thousand, or 71.4%, due to the campus lockdowns and lack of personnel on campus for casual sales.